 Hanukkah in Alaska, by Barbara Brown and winner of the 2014 Sydney Taylor Book Award, is the story of what Hanukkah is like for a little girl living during a long, cold Alaskan winter.
 For her, daylight only lasts for five hours each day and she doesn't have squirrels or rabbits in her backyard, she has a moose!
-Can she convince the moose to leave her trees and her swing alone?
+Can she convince the moose to leave her trees and swing alone by sharing a Hanukkah treat?
 You can listen to Hanukkah in Alaska right now, read aloud by Molly Ephraim.

 After listening to the story, talk about some of the things that happened in it.

 Click on one of the book covers below and listen to more Hanukkah stories read aloud.

 You can use your IndyPL library card to check out e-books, audiobooks, and other streaming content about Hanukkah from home, right to your device.
 See our digital Hanukkah collection from Axis 360 Kids and OverDrive Kids, or come visit us!

 Need help?
 Ask a Library staff member at any of our locations or call, text or email Ask-a-Librarian.

 Join Robert and the Theatre Troupe at the Miami Children's Museum to learn about Hanukkah traditions, "the festival of lights", and the dreidel - then sing along with them to celebrate!

 Find some crayons or makers to color a picture, practice writing the letters, or see if you can follow your way through a maze without getting stuck.

 Take a walk and read a story as you go!
 We invite you to visit StoryWalk® in Ruckle Street Park at 3025 Ruckle Street.
 Stroll through the park and read a book displayed in mounted frames.
 Or Skip.
 Or gallop!

 Here are some wonderful Hanukkah stories - so many you can read more than one each night!